yugasun/site/content/intro/quick-start.md

 There's a lot to digest here, so let's take it in pieces.

 First, look to the `resources` section.
 We're creating a DynamoDB table using the required [CloudFormation syntax](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html).
 This includes giving it a required hash key (`name`) that will uniquely identify a particular key.
 We also specify how much read & write capacity units we want.

-Finally, notice that our resource is keyed as `NamesDynamoDBTable`.
-This is the [Logical ID](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html) of our resource and will be used in other places of our `serverless.yml`.
+Notice that our resource is keyed as `NamesDynamoDBTable`.
+This is the [Logical ID](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html) of our resource and will be used in other parts of our `serverless.yml`.

 Second, let's look to the new things we've added in the `provider` block.
-We added IAM permissions that gives our functions the ability to call the `GetItem` and `PutItem` on our DynamoDB table.
+We added IAM permissions that give our functions the ability to call the `GetItem` and `PutItem` on our DynamoDB table.
 IAM permissions are a complicated beast, but you can get a [primer on IAM here](https://serverless.com/blog/abcs-of-iam-permissions/).

 In our `provider` section, we've also added an environment variable of `NAMES_TABLE`.
 It uses the [CloudFormation `Ref` function](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) to pull in the table name of our DynamoDB table using its Logical ID.

-Finally, we have two new functions -- `saveName` and `getName`.
+Finally, we have two new functions—`saveName` and `getName`.
 We'll use these to implement Create and Read operations for our simple API.

 To implement these functions, paste the following into your `handler.js`: